jtv/libpqxx/UPGRADING.md

 --------------

-PostgreSQL lets you communicate with the database in a choice of _client encodings._  SQL that goes back and forth between your client and the server will be represented in this encoding.
+PostgreSQL lets you communicate with the database in a choice of _client encodings._  SQL and data that go back and forth between your client and the server will be represented in this encoding.

 For a lot of purposes your code will not need to be aware of the encoding.
-For example, all SQL statements themselves as well as all special characters such as quotes and commas and various field separators will all be in ASCII.
+For example, all SQL keywords themselves as well as all special characters such as quotes and commas and various field separators will all be in ASCII.

 There are cases where libpqxx needs to know what kind of encoding it's getting.
 It doesn't care about the exact encoding, but it needs to know where each